MadeforMore/MYSQL/README.md

 types 1) Select 2) from (*you need the Decler the *ALSES* in this for rinnig the CODE*) 3)WHERE (most use)

+##MySQL Views
+A view is a virtual table based on the result-set Of an SQL statement.

+CREATE VIEW viewl AS
+SELECT rollno,
+name FROM student;
+SELECT * FROM viewl;

+note - view always shows up-to-date data.
+The database engine recreates the view, every time a user queries it.